zjin-lcf/HeCBench/README.md

 # oneAPI Benchmarks
 This repository contains a collection of data-parallel programs for evaluating oneAPI direct programming.
 Each program is written with CUDA, SYCL, and OpenMP target offloading.
-We also use Intel DPC++ Compatibility Tool to convert a CUDA program to a SYCL program.
+Intel DPC++ Compatibility Tool can convert a CUDA program to a SYCL program.

 # Experiments
+We compare the performance of the SYCL, DPCT-generated, and OpenMP implementations of each program.
 The performance results were obtained with the [Intel OpenCL intercept layer](https://github.com/intel/opencl-intercept-layer). "total enqueue" indicates the total number of OpenCL enqueue API calls.
 The host timing is the total elapsed time of executing OpenCL API functions on a host while the device timing is the total elapsed time of executing OpenCL API functions on a GPU.

 ## Setup
 Software: Intel oneAPI Beta08 Toolkit, Ubuntu 18.04
 Platform: Intel Xeon E3-1284L with a Gen8 P6300 integrated GPU